kasper-piskorski/docs/pages/documentation/6-migration/CSV-migration.md

 ## Where Next?
+We have an additional, more extensive, example of [migrating genealogy data from CSV](../examples/CSV-migration.html).
+Our [sample-projects repository on Github](https://github.com/graknlabs/sample-projects) also contains [an example that takes a simple CSV data file of pets](https://github.com/graknlabs/sample-projects/tree/master/example-csv-migration), and another [example for video games](https://github.com/graknlabs/sample-projects/tree/master/example-csv-migration-games), as described in a separate [blog post](https://blog.grakn.ai/twenty-years-of-games-in-grakn-14faa974b16e#.do8tq0dm8).

 You can find further documentation about migration in our API reference documentation (which is in the `/docs` directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).

 {% include links.html %}